Trump says new agreement with EU will boost beef exports

 “Opening markets for our farmers is about more than just an industry.
 It’s about a way of life,” Trump said at the White House before the U.S. trade representative and an EU official signed the agreement.

-The European Commission announced in June that it had reached an agreement with the U.S. to allow more hormone-free U.S. beef onto the European market.
+The European Commission, the executive branch of the EU, announced in June that it had reached an agreement with the U.S. to allow more hormone-free U.S. beef onto the European market.
 The EU continues to impose bans and restrictions on meat produced using hormones.

+U.S. Trade Representative Robert Lighthizer said he hoped the European Union would approve the agreement quickly.

 The EU has been concerned about the prospect that Trump will slap tariffs on foreign-made cars and parts.
 In May, Trump said he agreed that imports of foreign cars and parts were harming the American auto industry and threatening national security.
 But he delayed for six months any decision on applying tariffs as a remedy.